Try German Kinderpunsch For a Delicious Non-Alcoholic Punch!

 - In the meantime, wash your organic orange and lemon and cut them into slices.
 In case you can’t find organic lemons or oranges, you can also remove the peel first.

-- Once the tea is done steeping, remove the tea bags (and add it to the pot if you haven't yet).
-Then add the apple juice, cinnamon sticks, cloves, lemon slices, orange slices, and sugar into the pot and give everything a stir.
+- Once the tea is done steeping, remove the tea bags (and add the tea to the pot if you haven't yet).
+Then add the apple juice, cinnamon sticks, cloves, lemon slices, orange slices, and sugar into the pot as well and give everything a stir.

 - Cover the pot with a lid and heat the mixture on low heat for around 15 minutes.
 The mixture should not start boiling – it’s only supposed to stay hot as the flavors mingle in the pot.